Scleropathy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 What is the recovery time for sclerotherapy?

 Sclerotherapy requires little or no downtime following treatment.
 Most patients can immediately return to their normal activities following their office visit and treatment.
-Speak with your doctor to learn exactly what steps you should take following your sclerotherapy treatment.
+Speak with your doctor to learn exactly what steps you should take following your spider vein treatment.
 To get you started, here are some helpful tips to refer to in the days after your sclerotherapy treatment:

 - Wear compression socks/stockings in the first 24 hours following the treatment (if advised by your dermatologist/doctor)